The New Individualism

-In conclusion, the worldview which places the individual at the center of his own universe is contrary to the Scriptures in several critical ways.
+In conclusion, the worldview which places the individual at the centre of his own universe is contrary to the Scriptures in several critical ways.
 We were made to be God-centred beings.
 This was lost in the fall but has been regained and restored in redemption.
 In this new creation, “Christ is all and in all” (Col 3:11).
 I bear responsibility for my actions and my life, but I do not control my life.
 I yield to the claims of Lordship.

 In the Scriptures, the end never justifies the means.
 Righteous deeds must be done in righteous ways.
 God is vitally interested in the man (or woman) and not just the ministry.
 Paul’s claim to be “all things to all men” (1 Cor 9:22) was the relinquishing of liberties, not the arrogant seizing of license.
 We must strive to be not only good, but faithful servants – faithful to divine principles (Matt 25:21).

 Finally, I will fail in the scripturally mandated ministry to others if I view my needs as more important than those of fellow believers.
-I may even view others as a means to fulfill my needs and further my goals.
+I may even view others as a means to fulfil my needs and further my goals.
 I then begin to manipulate others rather than to minister to them.